stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 In this post I try to summarize my advice.
 I don't intend to write a complete *walkthrough*, but to provide a starting point, with links to further materials.
 I target it at people with academic, quantitative background (e.g. physics, mathematics, statistics), regardless if they are undergraduate students, PhDs or after a few postdocs.
 Some points may be valid for other backgrounds[^1] (but then - use it at your own risk).

-Here and everywhere else: please don't take approach of *learn book[s] then play* - start with playing.
+Here and everywhere else: please don't take approach of *learn book[s] then play* - start with playing!

 ## My story